If retirement seems to be coming up too fast and you don’t think your plans are in place, these questions might help you get back on track.

 If you have paid into your employers’ pension schemes over your working life, you will have built up some pension entitlement on the way.
-If you have changed jobs, get in touch with the pension trustees of your old employers to find out what you are entitled to.
+If you have changed jobs, get in touch with the pension trustees or scheme provider of your old employers to find out what you are entitled to.

-Bear in mind that the State Pension Age is due to rise - by November 2018, it will be 65 for both men and women, and it’s set to rise to 66 by October 2028 so make sure you factor this into your retirement planning.
+Bear in mind that the State Pension Age is due to rise - by November 2018, it will be 65 for both men and women, and it’s set to rise to 67 by October 2028.
+Under current plans, it will then rise the 68 between 2037 and 2039.
+Make sure you factor this into your retirement planning.

 Will you keep working?

 If you can’t afford – or don’t want – to retire, then you’re not alone.
-According to Aegon, half (50%) of UK workers expect they will have to work into later life.
+According to the Skipton Retirement Tracker, one in ten (9%) UK retirees are supporting themselves in retirement by working part time.